typectx/typectx/packages/docs/docs/guides/basic-usage.md

 # Basic Usage

-This guide covers the fundamental concepts of typectx in detail, providing you with everything you need to build applications with the dependency injection supply chain pattern.
+This guide covers the fundamental concepts of typectx in detail, providing you with everything you need to build applications with context containers.

 ## Understanding the Supply Chain Metaphor

-typectx uses a supply chain metaphor to make dependency injection intuitive.
+typectx uses a supply chain metaphor to make context injection intuitive.
 Instead of abstract containers and providers, you work with:

 -   **Markets** - Namespaces where suppliers are defined
 -   **Suppliers** - Entities that provide either resources or products